 If you can’t see items on a network that are supposed to be shared with you, ask the person who’s sharing them for the path (it should begin with \\pcname\).
 Enter this path in the address bar in This PC.

-Make sure the PCs are in the same homegroup or workgroup and that each PC has a unique name.
+Make sure that the PCs are in the same homegroup or workgroup and that each PC has a unique name.

 Open System by swiping in from the right edge of the screen, tapping Search (or if you're using a mouse, pointing to the upper-right corner of the screen, moving the mouse pointer down, and then clicking Search), entering System in the search box, and tapping or clicking System.